tposney/midi-qol/README.md

 * critical damage modifier, defaults to Alt/Meta.
 * fast-forward key (turn any attack or damage roll into a fast-forwarded or disable auto fast-forward if set) advantage+disadvantage.

+If you have speed item rolls enabled **Caps-Lock** behaves as if advantage & disadvantage are both pressed, which will invert the fast forward automation setting for rolls.

 If you assign a key multiple meanings the behaviour is going to be confusing at best.

 ### Display ###
 * **Card styles** Midi-qol supports two options for item/attack/damage/save rolls.
 The Merge card combines all of those rolls into a single card.
 If Merge card is disabled you will get a separate chat card for each roll, which is the default dnd5e look and feel.
 The condensed Merge card simply puts attack and damage next to each other to conserve a bit more space.
+The merge card is recommended.
 * **Show Item details in chat card**.
 You can configure whether the item details are included in the chat card.
-If disabled, the item description is not added to the card.
+If disabled, the item description is not added to the card, you can configure which items have the info displayed.
 If enabled, you can use the dnd5e setting to choose if it is expanded or hidden when displayed.
 * **Chat cards use token names**.
 If the field is blank actual actor/token names will be used in the chat card, hits/saves display for non-GMs.
 If set to a string the actual names will be replaced in the chat cards with the string.
 This feature is not a replacement for Combat Utility Belts hide names feature, rather it addresses those fields that CUB does not know about.
 For full hiding of names on cards and the tracker you need to use CUB in conjunction with midi-qol.
 * **Chat cards use token name** By default chat cards are sent with the name of the actor (i.e. "Orc").
 If enabled, the name of the token will be used instead (i.e. "Orc with a terrible limp").
-* **Hide Roll Details** There are 4 settings, hide roll formula, hide all details, d20Attack + hide roll formula, show d20 attack roll only.
-The last two options ONLY work with the merge card.
+* **Hide Roll Details** There are several settings, hide roll formula, hide all details, d20Attack + hide roll formula, show d20 attack roll only amongst others.
+Some only work with the merge card.

 ### Targeting ###
 * **Auto target on template draw** If a spell/feature has an area effect template then enabling this setting will auto target (for later damage application) all tokens inside the template once placed.
 Also, the roll will not progress (i.e. roll saves or apply damage) until the template is placed.
 If "walls-block" is selected then any wall between the template origin and the token will block the targeting.
 * **Auto target for ranged spells/attacks** If the item specifies a ranged target with a target type of creature/enemy/ally then all tokens within range of the caster will be auto targeted when the effect is cast. “enemy/ally” are enemies/allies of the caster.
 * **Auto roll attack**, **Auto roll damage** and **Auto fast forward rolls**.
 The auto roll attack and damage settings tell midi-qol to start an attack roll or damage roll if there is one.
 The auto fast forward settings determine if the advantage/disadvantage and/or critical/normal dialogs are shown or suppressed.
 Damage can be set to “Attack Hits”, which will roll damage only if the attack roll was sufficient to hit the target.
+These are settable on the GM/Player tabs.
 * **Require targets to be selected before rolling** It is incredibly common in my games that players forget to target before starting the roll.
 This setting will not allow them to roll if they have not selected a target and one is needed.
 (Auto-target spells - like a fireball - are not affected by this setting.)

 ### Saving Throws ###